Macrometacorp/docs/docs/search/example/patterns.md

 | The Savoy |
 | ... |

-You can also include multiple prefixes.
-In the following example, we want to find all hotels starting with `The ` or `Hotel ``
+You can expand the search to include `Hotel `:

 ```sql
 FOR review IN sample1_view1